Diving into the Anonymous Programs, Step One First!

 The 12 Steps:

 - Came to believe that a Power greater than ourselves could restore us to sanity.
-This doesn’t have to be “God”, it can be anything greater than you.
+In this Step 2 of AA this doesn’t have to be “God”, it can be anything greater than you.
 It can be the group of Alcoholics Anonymous, it can be a close friend or family member, just anything or anyone that is greater than you.
-You need to know that you are not all knowing and all powerful, there is something or someone out there that can help you with your alcoholism.
+You need to know that you are not all-knowing and all-powerful, there is something or someone out there that can help you with your alcoholism.
 Give a little faith and put some hope into that person/thing.

 - Made a decision to turn our will and our lives over to the care of God as we understood Him.
-Like I said before, you don’t need to find a “God” as in the religious sense, this book was written in the 1930’s a lot has changed since then.
+The Third Step is ‘coming to believe,’ and as I said before, you don’t need to find a “God” in the religious sense, this book was written in the 1930s a lot has changed since then.
 Just give up trying to do what you think is best and let someone or something help guide you in your decisions.

 - Made a searching and fearless moral inventory of ourselves.
 This isn’t going to be easy but once you’re done you’ll feel better.
 Write down all the people that have hurt you or angered you in the past.
 You don’t need to scavenge the deepest parts of your memory, just focus on people that you still think of on a weekly/monthly basis.
 Write those things down and figure out what your part was in that situation.
 We’re not perfect, figure out the flaws in yourself that made that situation come about